-The Beekman Theatre, located on Manhattan’s Upper East Side, was a single-screen ‘art house’ movie house which drew large audiences ever since it opened in 1952.
+The Beekman Theatre, located on Manhattan’s Upper East Side, was a single-screen ‘art house’ movie house which drew large audiences ever since it opened on April 28, 1952 with Vittorio Manunta in “Never Take No for an Answer”.
 It was built for the Rugoff & Becker chain.

-The theater’s exterior (including its signature marquee, with its name in cursive-style) was modern but stylish.
+The theatre’s exterior (including its signature marquee, with its name in cursive-style) was modern but stylish.
 Inside, the Beekman Theatre featured high-backed plush seats, rich carpeting, and wood-panelled walls.

 The audience entered the auditorium from the side, in between two levels of seating.
 This seating layout, similar to the Ziegfeld Theatre, was the true precursor of stadium-style seating.